One of the Biggest Tickets in TowN

 You may know about Orlando’s fun-side.
-But you probably don’t know about it’s tech-side as the nation’s top metro for STEM job growth.
-Driven by a superior quality of life, passionate creative culture and high value cost of operation, Orlando’s dynamic technology industry continues to propel the innovative economy.
+But you probably don’t know about its tech-side as the nation’s top metro for STEM job growth and one of the fastest growing tech markets in the U.S. Driven by a superior quality of life, passionate creative culture and high value cost of operation, Orlando’s tech companies continue to propel a dynamic and innovative economy.

 #1 for STEM Job Growth in the U.S.

 The 68-Acre Creative Village Supports A High Tech Cluster In Orlando’s Downtown Core

 UCF in Top 20 Most Innovative Universities

 U.S. News & World Report, 2018-2021